eastbaydsa/elementary-concepts-historical-materialism/edition-1/Appendix-Surplus-Value.md

-If one goes into a shop in a capitalist city and tries to negotiate down the price of a product, the first argument given by the seller will not be the same as that given by the chair merchant: that it cost them move than what you're offering.
+If one goes into a shop in a capitalist city and tries to negotiate down the price of a product, the first argument given by the seller will not be the same as that given by the chair merchant: that it cost them more than what you're offering.
 This time, the seller will say that the sale of this object doesn't make them much profit;
 that they cannot sell it at cost because they need to make something off the sale.